 In PSOhub, you can create a task board for a project directly from the project or choose from the menu Tasks and Boards.

 Create from a project

-Click Create.
-Next, navigate to the TASK BOARD tab; you will now see all the tasks related to the task board previously selected, grouped under their respective task lists.
+Next, navigate to the TASKS tab.
+You will now see all the tasks related to the task board previously selected, grouped under their respective task lists.

-If you have created your project without pre-selecting a task board template, in your project, navigate to the TASK BOARD tab.
-From here you will also be able to create a task board.
+If you have created your project without pre-selecting a task board template, in your project, navigate to the TASKS tab.
+From here, you will also be able to create a Board.

-To create a task board from a template here click on Template and use the drop-down list to select the one you want ,then click Save.
+To create a task board from a template, click on Template and use the drop-down list to select the one you want ,then click Save.

 PSOhub will now display the task board based on the template you selected.

 If you do not have an existing task board template for this contract you can leverage the Add Task list button to build this task board.
 You can decide to replicate your contract lines as task lists and add a series of tasks and sub-tasks under them or you can decide to create a different structure of task lists - however in case you won't be able to book time towards the tasks as they need to be related to a contract line.

 Note: When you want to create your task list based on the contract lines of your project, you first need to navigate to the CONTRACT tab and check the box Add as task list in tasks (then click Save) for each contract line you wish to create as a task list.

 When doing so, PSOhub will automatically create a task list for the contract line and display it as such in the TASKS tab.
 This feature is also the one to leverage when you add a new contract line to an existing project and want it to be included in your existing task board as a task list.